sumeetksinha/CSMIP/README.md

 <!-- ### Manual

-Below are the list of user interface and what they offer
+Below is the list of user interfaces and what they offer

-1) Projects : Select a project from projects list
+1) Projects: Select a project from the projects list
-2) Baseline : Relect the time with respect to which data is processed
+2) Baseline: Relect the time concerning which data is processed
-3) Data : Select the time of data to be enquired
+3) Data: Select the time of data to be enquired
-4) Update : Update the plots to the latest live data  -->
+4) Update: Update the plots to the latest live data  -->

 ---
 Created by: [Sumeet Kumar Sinha](http://www.sumeetksinha.com), [Renmin Pretell](https://www.linkedin.com/in/rpretelld/), and [Katerina Ziotopoulou](https://cee.engineering.ucdavis.edu/directory/katerina-ziotopoulou)